Amelia Woodall '17

 Woodlawn’s student body is one of the most friendly, diverse, and accepting groups of people that I know.
 I’m very lucky to go to school where this much interaction takes place, inside and outside of the classroom.

-Amelia is currently a freshman at UNC Chapel Hill.
+Amelia is currently a sophomore at UNC Chapel Hill.